bobbingwide/oik-fields/readme.txt

 == Changelog ==
 = 1.54.0 =
 * Changed: Add bw_get_page_by_title() for WordPress 6.2 changes #37
-* Tested: With WordPress 6.2.2 and WordPress Multi Site
+* Tested: With WordPress 6.3 and WordPress Multisite
 * Tested: With PHP 8.0

 = 1.53.0 =